music-presence/protocols/src/media-channel.spec.md

 In that scenario the Hub is application that exposes the server on that port and Applications open connections to that port.

+An Application Plugin may also report Media Metadata on behalf of the Application that is playing the Media.

 ## Message format

 Protocol messages must be formatted as JSON.